lockss/lockss-rtd-portal/docs/plugin/introduction/concepts.rst

 Commonalities among a set of similar plugins may be abstracted out in to a parent plugin, to reduce duplication.
 Each child plugin inherits all the elements of the parent plugin.

-*  **Parent plugin**: names the parent plugin from which this plugin should inherit elements.
+*  :ref:`Parent Plugin`: names the parent plugin from which this plugin should inherit elements.

-*  **Parent plugin version**: the version number of the parent plugin, to guard against changed to a parent inadvertently changing the behavior of a child plugin.
+*  :ref:`Parent Plugin Version`: the version number of the parent plugin, to guard against changed to a parent inadvertently changing the behavior of a child plugin.

 The :doc:`../inheritance/index` chapter covers these plugin aspects.